ON THIS PAGE:

 cats, x-rays may

 require the cat to be sedated.
-Some members of
+A few members of

 Tanya's CKD Support Group have been allowed to

-don lead aprons and hold their cats still for the x-ray instead, but not
+don lead aprons and hold their cats still for the x-ray instead, but few vets permit this.

 Renal imaging in cats (2008) Seyrek-Intas